The Florida Climate Center serves as the primary resource for climate data, information, and services in the state of Florida.

 Agriculture-Related Impacts.

-Appendix 2: Select daily maximum and minimum temperature records (° F) broken or tied during January (compiled from NOAA, NWS).
+Appendix 2: Select daily maximum and minimum temperature records (° F) broken during June (compiled from NOAA, NWS).

 Prepared by Lydia Stefanova, Daniel J. Brouillette, and David F. Zierden.